๐Ÿ’€Anatomy and Physiology I

 2. A patient has damage to their somatic nervous system.
 Which muscle type(s) would be affected, and why would cardiac and smooth muscle continue functioning?

-3. Compare and contrast how skeletal muscle and cardiac muscle resist fatigue differently—what cellular features explain why your heart doesn't "get tired" like your legs do?
+3. Compare how skeletal muscle and cardiac muscle differ in fatigue resistance.
+What cellular features explain why your heart doesn't "get tired" like your legs do?

-4. If an FRQ asks you to explain how smooth muscle in blood vessels responds to epinephrine during a stress response, what control system and structural features would you discuss?
+4. Explain how smooth muscle in blood vessels responds to epinephrine during a stress response.
+What control system and structural features would you discuss?

 5. A tissue sample shows spindle-shaped cells with single central nuclei and no visible striations.
 Identify the muscle type and predict two locations where this tissue would be found.